 Alternative Vote

-Following the vote there are now two WAGCMs, as ESO’s alternative 3 (LEEMPS Plus) progressed to WAGCM2 (5 in support and 3 against).
+Following the alternative vote,two WAGCMs were voted to move the issue forward.
+The ESO’s alternative 3 (LEEMPS Plus) progressed to WAGCM2 (5 in support and 3 against).
 2 of 8 Workgroup members were in support of alternative 2 raised by UKPN and 3 were in support of ESO’s alternatives 4 (RDP) and 5 (Hybrid Approach).

-As there weren’t any themes of support for the alternatives from the Workgroup Consultation, the chair chose not to save any of the alternatives which did not receive enough votes to progress to a WAGCM.
+As there was not any support for the alternatives in the responses from the Workgroup Consultation, the chair chose not to save any of the alternatives which did not receive enough votes to progress to a WAGCM.

 In relation to WAGCM2 (LEEMPS Plus), this option would require the ESO to instruct the LEEMPS while at the same time making the relevant DNO aware of this instruction in order for the DNO to assess the impact and have the opportunity to cancel the instruction should it be required.

 Following later discussions with the ESO National Electricity Control Centre (ENCC), it was confirmed that this would not be practical from an operational point of view, i.e., the ENCC would not be able to wait for the DNO to confirm whether the instruction to the LEEMPS could be caried out, especially in an emergency situation.
-Due to this issue, the ESO have withdrawn this alternative.
-It was also noted that this approach was starting to become very similar to the original proposal and therefore the ESO agreed to withdraw this option.
+Due to this issue, and because this approach was starting to become very similar to the original proposal the ESO have withdrawn this alternative.

 Following further workgroup discussion, it was agreed that there was a requirement for a CBA (Cost Benefit Analysis) to progress this modification prior to submission to the Authority.
-Alongside the CBA, it was agreed by the workgroup that ESO would complete an Industry Impact Cost Assessment to identify the potential additional obligations and costs a Generator would be bound by as a result of the Original Proposal.
+Alongside the CBA, it was agreed by the workgroup that ESO would complete an Industry Impact Cost Assessment to identify the potential additional obligations and costs other parties would be bound by as a result of the Original Proposal.

 Cost Benefit Analysis